unraid/docs/docs/legacy/FAQ/Setting_up_CPU_and_board_temperature_sensing.md

 **Step 6: Prepare sensors-detect**\
 The **sensors-detect** tool is a long script that should detect all of your sensors, and help you get the right sensor driver names.
-A copy is included with UnRAID, but it\'s not the latest, and if you have a new motherboard (recent manufacture), you will want to use the latest version, as it is occasionally updated with the newest drivers and sensors. ~~Go to the [lm-sensors Devices](http://www.lm-sensors.org/wiki/Devices) page, and look for the link \"**latest version of sensors-detect**\", in the 3rd paragraph currently.~~ *The lm-sensors site is down currently!* Download and copy it to your flash drive.
-To run it (assuming it\'s in the root folder of the flash), you will need to either change to the flash drive (**cd /boot**), or run the command as **/boot/sensors-detect**.
+A copy is included with UnRAID, but it's not the latest, and if you have a new motherboard (recent manufacture), you will want to use the latest version, as it is occasionally updated with the newest drivers and sensors. ~~Go to the [lm-sensors Devices](http://www.lm-sensors.org/wiki/Devices) page, and look for the link "**latest version of sensors-detect**", in the 3rd paragraph currently.~~ *The lm-sensors site is down currently!* Download and copy it to your flash drive.
+To run it (assuming it's in the root folder of the flash), you will need to either change to the flash drive (**cd /boot**), or run the command as **/boot/sensors-detect**.

-The **sensors-detect** tool requires [Perl](http://www.perl.org/) to be installed, at least temporarily.\
+The **sensors-detect** tool requires [Perl](http://www.perl.org/) to be installed, at least temporarily.
-\* If it isn\'t already installed, you will need to download an appropriate version for your UnRAID release:
+* If it isn't already installed, you will need to download an appropriate version for your UnRAID release:

-  - -   For UnRAID v4 series, get it from
+  - For UnRAID v4 series, get it from [here](http://slackware.cs.utah.edu/pub/slackware/slackware-12.2/slackware/d/perl-5.10.0-i486-1.tgz)
-        [here](http://slackware.cs.utah.edu/pub/slackware/slackware-12.2/slackware/d/perl-5.10.0-i486-1.tgz)
   - For UnRAID v5 series, get it from [here](http://slackware.cs.utah.edu/pub/slackware/slackware-13.1/slackware/d/perl-5.10.1-i486-1.txz)